faenrandir/a_careful_examination/documents/book_of_mormon/lds_scholars_evidence_modern_origin.md

     > ... others [of the early Christian fathers] seem not to have known about them [Mark 16:9–20] or were unsure of their authenticity ...

-    Significance: Moroni states that Jesus spoke to the disciples in the New World using [the exact verbiage from a section of Mark that is almost certainly a later addition]({{ "/moroni-quotes-sections-of-mark-dubious-origin/" | relative_url }}) to the book of Mark.
+    **Significance**: Moroni states that Jesus spoke to the disciples in the New World using [the exact verbiage from a section of Mark that is almost certainly a later addition]({{ "/moroni-quotes-sections-of-mark-dubious-origin/" | relative_url }}) to the book of Mark.

 1. Royal Skousen, [BYU linguistics and English Professor](https://humanities.byu.edu/person/royal-j-skousen-2/) --- the BoM grapples with [nuances in late 1600s theology](https://www.mormoninterpreter.com/tyndale-versus-more-in-the-book-of-mormon/).